Today: Write, Phone, or Tweet for Literacy Education!

 - Funding for research, professional learning, and teacher preparation to support assessments for learning and innovation in assessments for accountability.

-What Happens on NCTE's Literacy Eduction Advocacy Day
+What Happened on NCTE's Literacy Eduction Advocacy Day

 March 5, 2015?

-NCTE members and officers meet education policymakers, take NCTE messages to legislative offices, and gain in-depth insights about key policy questions.
+NCTE members and officers met education policymakers, took NCTE messages to legislative offices, and gained in-depth insights about key policy questions.
 See

 Sign up to receive Advocacy Month & Day updates and other tips for speaking out!